-Research into the intricate workings of the mind and brain is the only way to understand, change.
-This offers hope to those who suffer from mental illness.
+Not enough is known about the causes of mental health problems, how they can be prevented, and why certain treatments do or do not work.
+SANE believes that research into the intricate workings of the mind and brain is the only way to understand, change and offer hope to those who suffer from mental illness.

-Research is the most fundamental way to improve future lives.
-Whether it is helping doctors understand which antidepressants will work for a patient, or detecting the factors that cause serious mental illness.
+Whether it is helping doctors understand which antidepressants will work for an individual patient, or detecting the factors that cause serious mental illness, we believe that research is the most fundamental way to improve future lives.

 “I have become much more aware of the enormous difficulties and problems that sufferers and their families have.
-There is a need to encourage research into mental illness to improve understanding of the causes and perhaps, eventually, to find a cure.”HRH The Prince of Wales
+There is a need to encourage research into mental illness to improve understanding of the causes and perhaps, eventually, to find a cure.”His Majesty King Charles III

 Research into mind and body